 This carrot salad is great as a starter/appetiser, for dishing up on a platter for a buffet or party.
 And it doesn't need to be served warm, so try packing it up for a delicious and different lunch (Maybe take the dressing in a seperate pot).

 Now if you had been around here before you will know that I am a big lover of roasted vegetables, nearly any vegetable you can think of tastes better when it is rubbed with a little olive oil, salt and pepper and roasted until the edges caramelise and the flesh is tender.
-I have a whole roasted vegetable collection here.
-There’s cauliflower, squash, fennel, radishes, mushrooms and so many more in that section.
+I have a plenty of roasted veg recipes on Sprinkles and Sprouts.
+There's cauliflower, squash, fennel, radishes, mushrooms and so many more.
 All more delicious for having taken a stint in the oven.

 But today it is carrots and red onions, they both get sweeter, slightly sticky and oh so good.
 Paired with a spiced oil dressing and some milky soft mozzarella, this is a salad but with the bar raised.